-Rec Preparation: ENG 22 with a grade of C or better or equivalent, or consent of the instructor.
+Rec Preparation: ENG 22 with a grade of C or better or equivalent.

 SPAN 102 Elementary Spanish II (3)

 Basic structures of the Spanish language emphasizing speaking, writing, and comprehension in listening and reading.
 Through practice in class and drills in the Learning Resource Center, the student learns to use the basic structures of Spanish without hesitation.